hoverslam/rl-car-racing/README.md

 ## Solution

 The environment is solved with a Deep Q-Network.
-It consist of two convolutional layers and one fully-connected hidden layer (each with ReLu activation).
+It consist of two convolutional layers and one fully-connected hidden layer (each with ReLU activation).
 The output layer has a size corresponding to the number of actions the agent can take.

 <p align="center"><img src="img/racing_net.png?raw=true" height="300"></p>